barjimen/barjimen/README.md

 ## 📚 My last projects:
 | Project | Description |
 | --- | --- |
+| **Philosophers** | This project aims to teach concurrent programming, focusing on multithreading and multiprocessing.
 | **Bookly** | App developed in .NET.
 Tracking readings and books, like Goodreads.|
 | **Chat APP** | Front-end development of an application for managing student-proposed talks during class, using Vue.js for functionality and Figma for interface design.|
 | **Minishell** | This project aims to teach concurrent programming, focusing on multithreading and multiprocessing. |